 Education has gone digital.
 The worldwide e-learning marketplace is forecasted to reach $243 billion by 2022.
 In particular, self-paced education has become popular, making massive open online courses (MOOCs) viral.
 The reason for this virality is that MOOCs save students a lot of time and bring flexibility to education, allowing learners to choose their own subjects and path of study.

-If you feel like stepping into the EdTech game, keep reading this post.
+If you feel like stepping into the EdTech game with your own elearning software, keep reading this post.
 You’ll discover the types of eCourse providers, the typical troubles they face, and how to create the perfect digital learning platform of your own.

 What types of MOOC providers are there?